kbtang28/bayesian-hypergraph-inference/README.md

-# Bayesian inference of hypergraph structure from dynamics
+# Bayesian hypergraph inference from dynamics

 This repository accompanies the preprint "Bayesian inference of hypergraph structure from scarce and noisy dynamical observations" by Katerina Tang, Vivek Srikrishnan, and Jackson Kulik.